No Reply (song): Background

 John Lennon began writing "No Reply" in May 1964 while in Tahiti, where he was on holiday with his Beatles bandmate George Harrison and their respective partners, Cynthia Lennon and Pattie Boyd.
 Once back in London, Lennon finished writing the song with some assistance from Paul McCartney.
 On 3 June, after the Beatles had completed the recording for their album A Hard Day's Night, they taped a demo of the track at EMI Studios.
-In the description of author John Winn, the performance was lighthearted, with Lennon and McCartney joking as they sang.
-Ringo Starr had been hospitalised earlier that day and was therefore absent for the recording.
+In the description by author John Winn, the performance was lighthearted, with Lennon and McCartney joking as they sang.
+Ringo Starr had been hospitalised earlier that day and was therefore absent from the recording.
 Winn writes that the line-up on the demo was most likely Lennon on guitar, McCartney playing drums in place of Starr, and Harrison on bass.

 The demo was then passed on to Tommy Quickly, a singer who was signed to NEMS, the agency owned by Beatles manager Brian Epstein.
 By late September, Lennon and McCartney were stuck for new material for the Beatles' new album, and since Quickly had not issued a recording of the song, the Beatles decided to reclaim "No Reply" and record it themselves.
 According to the liner notes for Beatles for Sale, the song was a candidate for the band's next single before it was supplanted by "I Feel Fine".

+The song was not officially released as a single in the UK, but in several other countries it did get a release.
+In the Netherlands, it reached number one as a double A-side with "Rock and Roll Music".